testdouble/azure-blob/README.md

 ```
 and re-apply terraform: `terraform apply -var-file=var.tfvars`.

-This will create the VPS and required roles.
+This will create the VPS and required managed identities.

-Use `proxy-vps` to proxy all network requests through the vps with sshuttle. sshuttle will likely ask for a sudo password.

-Then use `bin/rake test_entra_id` to run the tests with Entra ID.
+`bin/rake test_azure_vm` and `bin/rake test_app_service` will establish a VPN connection to the VM or App service container and run the test suite.
+You might be prompted for a sudo password when the VPN starts (sshuttle).

-After you are done, running terraform again without the var file (`terraform apply`) it should destroy the VPS.
+After you are done, run terraform again without the var file (`terraform apply`) to destroy the VPS and App service application.

 #### Cleanup

-Some test copied over from Rails codebase don't clean after themselves.
+Some tests copied over from Rails don't clean after themselves.
 A rake task is provided to empty your containers and keep cost low: `bin/rake flush_test_container`

 #### Run without devenv/nix